Columbia University, New York, NY

 Brooklyn Historical Society, Brooklyn, NY

-- Direct public history department which plans, oversees, and executes multi-departmental public and oral history projects in conjunction with library and archives, education, public programming departments
+Plan, direct, and execute multi-departmental public and oral history projects in conjunction with library and archives, education, and public programming departments

-- Conceive and execute local partnerships with organizations like Brooklyn Bridge Park and Big Onion Walking Tours
+Conceive and execute local partnerships with external cultural and educational organizations

-- Design, write, and give regular public presentations and walking tours on Brooklyn history and BHS collections for the public, students, teachers, potential funders, corporate groups, and local community groups
+Design, write, and give regular public presentations and walking tours on Brooklyn history and BHS collections for the public, students, potential funders, corporate groups, and local community groups

-- Serve as liaison between scholarly community and BHS.
+Serve as liaison between the scholarly community and BHS

 Brooklyn Historical Society, Brooklyn, NY